Family rights: European Social Charter

-Other international instruments

 Americas

 The American Convention on Human Rights is a regional human rights treaty that similarly provides for the right to family life under Article 17(1):

 Africa

 The protection of the family and vulnerable groups is specified under the African Charter on Human and People's Rights in Article 18, stating:

-The African Charter on Human and Peoples’ Rights was adopted by the Organisation of African Unity in 1981 and entered into force on 21 October 1986.
+The African Charter on Human and Peoples' Rights was adopted by the Organisation of African Unity in 1981 and entered into force on 21 October 1986.

 United Kingdom

-Within the United Kingdom the right to family life is a ‘qualified right’ under the Human Rights Act 1998.
+Within the United Kingdom the right to family life is a 'qualified right' under the Human Rights Act 1998.
 This qualification allows a public authority to interfere with the right to family life if it is in protection of others' rights or in the interest of the wider community.
 On 9 July 2012 new Immigration Rules came into effect within the United Kingdom, affording greater weight to the States' ability to control entry and residence as compared to the individual right to family life.
-There is a presumption that decisions made under the Immigration Rules will breach Article 8 of the ECHR only in “genuinely exceptional circumstances”.
+There is a presumption that decisions made under the Immigration Rules will breach Article 8 of the ECHR only in "genuinely exceptional circumstances".
 This presumption significantly limits individual's ability to successfully challenge decisions they believe have breached their fundamental right to family life.